michaelpicco/shortly-sail/README.md

 ## Thank You

 Thank you for the consideration.
-I didn't want to be too simplistic, but also didn't want to get overly complicated or over-engineer things and while there's definitely a lot more that can be done and added, hopefully this works well to cover the basics.
+I didn't want to be too simplistic, but also didn't want to get overly complicated or over-engineer things and while there's definitely a lot more that can be done and added, hopefully this works well!

-Please let me know if there's anything else I can provide!
+Please let me know if there's anything else I can provide.

 Thanks,
 -Michael